Donald Trump’s first weeks as president have been so shambolic, it is almost hard to believe he can really be so incompetent.

-I agree there’s a danger of this — and Trump’s authoritarian admirers are pining for it — but from everything Trump has said and done so far, it seems more likely that he is simply unaware of the constitutional restraints on his office.
+I see the danger — and Trump’s authoritarian admirers are clearly pining for it — but from everything Trump has said and done so far, it seems more likely that he is simply unaware of the limitations of his office.

 Politico recently reported that Trump was “surprised” to discover he could not run the federal government like one of his businesses.
 That doesn’t sound like a man with a devious plan to overturn the constitutional order of the United States.

-Then there’s Trump’s seemingly haphazard diplomacy with China.
+Then there is Trump’s seemingly haphazard diplomacy with China.

 Days after being elected in November, he took a phone call from the president of Taiwan, angering China, which regards the island as a renegade province.